Line of Duty: Could Ted Hastings really be 'H'?

 In episode one of series five we were shown Lisa McQueen driving as her phone started ringing.
 It was an unknown number and, while she didn’t answer it, the look on her face suggested she knew the identity of the caller.

 The next shot we saw was of Ted and – guess what? – he was on the PHONE.
 Whoever he was ringing didn’t pick up, but it was pretty clear what was being insinuated… Could Ted and the OCG operative be in direct contact?
-And, if so, why?
+And, if so, why hasn’t he used that line of communication in subsequent episodes?
+If he really did tip off the OCG about John Corbett, why did he use Lee Banks and not Lisa’s mobile number?

 Item 8 – Ted’s anxiety

-In the final moments of episode two, we saw Jane Cafferty in an AC-12 interview room identifying to Kate and Steve the policeman who had recruited her into the balaclava gang’s network of bent coppers.
-We now know it was Matthew “Dot” Cottan, prompting resigned looks between Steve and Kate who are fed up with the corrupt AC-12 officer being used as a stick to beat them with.
+In the final moments of episode two, we saw Jane Cafferty in an AC-12 interview room revealing to Kate and Steve that Matthew “Dot” Cottan had recruited her into the balaclava gang’s network of bent coppers.

 But while Jane was shown pictures of possible suspects, we witnessed a VERY anxious Ted shooting nervous glances in her direction.
 We lost count of the number of times he was seen hovering by the door to his office.